Complete Guide to Boat Lily Care and Growth

 A Note From Our Plant Expert

-Boat Lily is one of those plants that makes people do a double take because it looks familiar and strange at the same time.
+Boat Lily makes people do a double take because it looks familiar and strange at the same time.
 You see the purple undersides and hear the genus name Tradescantia, and you expect something trailing like Wandering Dude or Purple Heart.
 Instead, you get a neat stacked rosette that looks halfway between a bromeliad and a tough little tropical groundcover.

-That difference matters for care.
+That difference matters.
 Moses in the Cradle is not a plant you keep pinching into a fuller basket.
 It wants to build a dense clump, hold its leaves upright, and slowly send up offsets from the base.
-When it looks bad, the problem is usually not "you forgot to prune."
-It is usually weak light, stale wet soil, or a crown that has gotten too crowded to breathe.
+When it looks bad, the problem is usually weak light, stale wet soil, or a crown that has gotten too crowded to breathe.

 A healthy Boat Lily in a green pot with a heart motif near a bright window, showing upright green leaves with rich purple undersides in a dense compact rosette.